peresasc/fmroi/docs/extra_tools.md

 Once you are happy with the resulting picture, enter the full output file name in the "Out path" field (default: ./fmroiscreenshot.png).
 Click the "Save" button to save the mosaic screenshots to the specified file.

-***Notes***
-- *Ensure all required fields are filled before generating or saving screenshots.*
-- *Adjust overlap percentages carefully to avoid overlapping images improperly.*
+***Notes*** - *Ensure all required fields are filled before generating or saving screenshots.
+Adjust overlap percentages carefully to avoid overlapping images improperly.*